David Ochoa: Club career

-Ochoa appeared for USL side Real Monarchs on April 22, 2018, in a 2–0 loss to Tampa Bay Rowdies, becoming the second-youngest goalkeeper ever to debut in USL.
+Ochoa appeared for USL side Real Monarchs on 22 April 2018, in a 2–0 loss to Tampa Bay Rowdies, becoming the second-youngest goalkeeper ever to debut in USL.

-On August 8, 2018, it was reported that Ochoa was training with Manchester United and had further trials planned with clubs from Spain and Germany.
+On 8 August 2018, it was reported that Ochoa was training with Manchester United and had further trials planned with clubs from Spain and Germany.

-Ochoa signed with Real Salt Lake on November 28, 2018, ahead of the 2019 season.
-Ochoa was loaned to the Real Monarchs for his first season and won the USL Championship, defeating Louisville City FC on November 17, 2019, in Louisville, Kentucky.
+Ochoa signed with Real Salt Lake on 28 November 2018, ahead of the 2019 season.
+Ochoa was loaned to the Real Monarchs for his first season and won the USL Championship, defeating Louisville City FC on 17 November 2019, in Louisville, Kentucky.
 In 2019, he played in the MLS Homegrown game at the 2019 MLS All-Star Game.

-Ochoa made his Real Salt Lake debut on November 8, 2020, against Sporting Kansas City.
+Ochoa made his Real Salt Lake debut on 8 November 2020, against Sporting Kansas City.

-Ochoa was fined for kicking the ball into the stands during an April 24, 2021 match against Minnesota United FC.
-He recorded his first Major League Soccer shutout on May 15, 2021, against Nashville SC.
+Ochoa was fined for kicking the ball into the stands during an 24 April 2021 match against Minnesota United FC.
+He recorded his first Major League Soccer shutout on 15 May 2021, against Nashville SC.

+On 13 September 2024, Ochoa signed with Los Angeles FC from their reserve team.
+However, a season later Ochoa's contract option was declined.

 International career

 United States

 Ochoa was eligible to play for the United States or Mexico.
 Originally called up to the Mexico under-16s, Ochoa instead opted to play for the United States at multiple youth levels.

 Ochoa has been capped at under-16, 18, and 20 levels for the U.S. and has also been a member of the under-17 residency program.
-On August 25, 2018, Ochoa made multiple penalty saves in the final of the 2018 Vaclav Jezek Tournament in helping the U.S. under-18s to winning the tournament.
+On 25 August 2018, Ochoa made multiple penalty saves in the final of the 2018 Vaclav Jezek Tournament in helping the U.S. under-18s to winning the tournament.

-On December 1, 2020, Ochoa was called up to the United States senior team by head coach Gregg Berhalter for the friendly against El Salvador on December 9, but was replaced by San Jose Earthquakes goalkeeper JT Marcinkowski after Ochoa was diagnosed with a right quad strain.
+On 1 December 2020, Ochoa was called up to the United States senior team by head coach Gregg Berhalter for the friendly against El Salvador on 9 December, but was replaced by San Jose Earthquakes goalkeeper JT Marcinkowski after Ochoa was diagnosed with a right quad strain.

 Ochoa was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.
 Ochoa started three games for the under-23 team during Olympic qualification.
 The United States failed to qualify for the 2020 Olympics after losing 2–1 to Honduras; Honduras scored their second goal after Ochoa played an errant pass that ricocheted off Luis Palma and into the United States goal.

-On May 24, 2021, Ochoa was named to the United States' roster for the 2021 CONCACAF Nations League Finals.
+On 24 May 2021, Ochoa was named to the United States' roster for the 2021 CONCACAF Nations League Finals.

 Mexico

-On August 2, 2021, Fox Sports reported that Ochoa had submitted and filed a one-time switch with FIFA in order to make a full move to the Mexico national football team.
+On 2 August 2021, Fox Sports reported that Ochoa had submitted and filed a one-time switch with FIFA in order to make a full move to the Mexico national football team.

-On October 9, 2021, Ochoa made his Mexico U21 debut in a friendly match against the Romania U21 side.
+On 9 October 2021, Ochoa made his Mexico U21 debut in a friendly match against the Romania U21 side.

-On April 21, 2022, Ochoa received his first call-up to the senior national team by manager Gerardo Martino for a friendly match against Guatemala.
+On 21 April 2022, Ochoa received his first call-up to the senior national team by manager Gerardo Martino for a friendly match against Guatemala.